Gims: 2024–present: Le Nord se souvient

 Gims at the La Nuit de l'Erdre in 2025.

 In early 2024, Gims released several singles such as "Loco" featuring Lossa (certified platinum single), "Ma douce" with Baby Gang, "Sin Ti" with Maria Becerra and Joe Pesci in collaboration with Inso le Véritable not part of any album.
 In May 2024, he released "Spider" featuring Dystinct which ranked number 1 in France for 7 consecutive weeks and was certified diamond single.
 Then, in July, two tracks "Mamacita" with Sfera Ebbasta and "Sois pas timide" were released which ranked number 1 for 3 weeks and was certified gold single.
 At the end of August, he released "Terminal 2F" featuring Dadju then at the beginning of September the track "Vent du Nord" was released.
 On 13 September 2024, his second EP Le Nord se souvient was released containing the tracks "Spider", "Sois pas timide", "Terminal 2F" and "Vent du Nord" as well as 3 new tracks "Carbo", "Avec tes mains" et "San Goku".
 In February 2025, after receiving the Male Artist Award at the Victoires de la Musique, he suggested he wanted to end his tours.

 On 22 April, Gims, in collaboration with co-headliners Youssoupha and Fally Ipupa, spearheaded a philanthropic, sold-out concert titled Solidarité Congo at the Accor Arena.
 The event, which featured thirty prominent musical acts—including leading figures from the French rap scene as well as internationally acclaimed and Congolese artists—was organized to raise funds for child victims affected by the Rwandan-backed M23 insurgency in the eastern Democratic Republic of the Congo.
 The proceeds were allocated to Dadju's Give Back Charity.
 Initially scheduled for 7 April, the concert was postponed in observance of the International Day of Remembrance of the 1994 Rwandan genocide.
+In 2024, Gims became an ambassador for 1xbet in Congo.

+Gims will be at the Festival Fono, at the Campus of University Laval in the province of Québec, the 10th of September 2026.

 Personal life

 Gandhi Djuna is extremely private about his personal life.
-Most sources report that he has 6 children: two from his first relationship with a French-Moroccan woman, and four from his current marriage with Demdem (original name Adja-Damba Dante), a French woman of Malian origin.
-They met in 2004 and were married in a private ceremony in 2005, and they now split their time between France and Morocco.
+Most sources report that he has 6 children: two from his first relationship with a French-Moroccan woman, and four from his 20-year marriage with Demdem (original name Adja-Damba Dante), a French woman of Malian origin.
+They met in 2004 and were married in a private ceremony in 2005..
 Gims frequently laments that he is unable to spend more time with his children.
 In keeping with Gims' determination to protect his children's privacy, most of their names are not known widely, and they are almost never photographed.
 However, he has featured DemDem in the music videos for "Caméléon" and "Tout Donner."
+In 2025, Gims and Demdem divorced.